What is car insurance group 5?

 Yes, cars in insurance group 5 can be good options for young drivers and those who face high premiums - they’re usually safe to drive and cheap to repair, making them easier to get cover for.

-Car insurance group go from 1 to 50, with group 1 being the lowest, and insurance providers use these groups to understand a car’s total risk factor.
-Cars in groups on the lower end, including group 5, are generally cheaper to insure due to their relatively small size and power as well as their lower repair costs.
+Car insurance groups go from 1 to 50, with group 1 being the lowest, and insurance providers use these groups to understand a car’s total risk factor.
+Cars in groups on the lower end, including group 5, are generally cheaper to insure due to their relatively small size and power, as well as their lower repair costs.

 How important are insurance groups to overall car insurance costs?